 Here are some of the things that I believe are important:

-I write stories about lesbians.
 I think this is important because seeing ourselves in the media normalizes us.

 That quote pretty much sums up how I feel.
 Being a lesbian isn’t the only thing I am.
 Who I find sexually attractive really has nothing to do with anyone other than my wife.
 However, it is also everything about me.
 It is what makes me want to change the world.
 It is what makes me different from so many people and it is what I want to share with other women who are like me.
 And so, I write books about lesbians and I talk about being a lesbian and I read books about lesbians.
 Because it is everything and nothing to do with who I am.